GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 A typical workflow for creating a new cluster is as follows:

 - At the bottom of the cluster list page, click the *Add cluster* button to start creating a new cluster.
 In the next form, choose a cloud credential.
-This is the account all cloud spending by this cluster would be charged to.
+This is the Google Service Account which will create the cloud resources.
 Click the *Next* button to go to a second form from which details of the cluster can be specified.
 - In the *Create a new cluster* form, give the new cluster a name.
 Cloud resource names are subject to naming constraints and will be validated by the system.
+In general, lower-case alpha-numeric names with hyphens are accepted.
 - From the *Subnet* dropdown list, select the subnet within which the cluster resides.
 - From the *Cloud zone* dropdown list, select a zone.
 - From the *Authorised users* list, select users that are allowed to use this cluster.